 What kind of brake fluid does a 2011 Chevy Suburban take?

 The 2011 Chevy Suburban requires DOT 3 brake fluid.
-This type of fluid is a glycol-based fluid that is commonly used in many vehicles due to its effective performance in a wide range of temperatures.
+This type of brake fluid is a glycol-based fluid that meets the Department of Transportation (DOT) standards for use in automotive brake systems.

 What happens if you use the wrong brake fluid?